What Changed, Grasshopper?

 - Having someone ahead of you in your learning journey is worth its weight in gold… if you pay attention to them.
 You can learn so, so much at the side of someone more senior than you - especially if they also give you the time of day.
 A fancy word for this is “mentor”, but don’t get distracted by this particular packaging of the concept.
 The point is, it’s infinitely useful to have someone ahead of you (sometimes even just a few paces ahead of you)…

-- In the past, I thought the best devs were simply "go-to" people who could answer my quesions.
+- In the past, I thought the best devs were simply “go-to” people who could answer my questions.
 It did not occur to me to actively understudy them (because remember, I had a fixed mindset: they were just clever people, who just magically had all the answers).
-Don't be like that.
+Don’t be like that.
 Take it upon yourself to apprentice your way further into this, your chosen craft, at every opportunity.
-All that said, I'm still looking for a mentor!
-Holler at me if you're freeing charitable :o) I'm looking for someone to guide me as I bootstrap my pet app.

 I realised my IDE is supposed to be a navigator, not an editor I am ashamed at how long it took me to grokk this.